what measures can you take to ensure the pup is happy and healthy?

 Contacting the breeder

 * Be prepared to be questioned- a responsible breeder will want to know if you have the common sense, experience, space, time and finances to support your new family member.
+They may want your address so they can look up your house on Google maps.

 * If you find a breeder you think is suitable from the internet or through a newspaper ad, ask to visit the pup.